-On February 1, 1960, four African-American students sat down at a segregated lunch counter at Woolworth's department store in Greensboro, North Carolina, refusing to give up their seats after being denied service.
-The sit-in inspired dozens of similar demonstrations that were often met with police scrutiny, arrests, and violence.
-But on March 16, 1960, Woolworth’s in San Antonio, Texas, made history by joining six other local stores that peacefully desegregated their lunch counters without resistance.
+Woolworth's in San Antonio, Texas, made history on March 16, 1960, by uniting with six other local stores in peacefully desegregating their lunch counters.
 The city's interracial cooperation among church leaders, store managers, and members of the NAACP was credited with the achievement.
 Baseball legend Jackie Robinson called it "a story that should be told around the world."

 An Underrepresented Landmark

 Today, over 60 years later, the Woolworth Building's contribution to the civil rights movement has faded from public memory, due perhaps to its famous neighbor; the building anchors the northwest corner of Alamo Plaza, overlooking the historic mission where the Battle of the Alamo took place.

 The Texas General Land Office owns the San Antonio Woolworth Building, which has partnered with local Alamo groups on a master plan to improve visitor experience at the plaza.
 A 2017 plan included repurposing the building into a museum that would tell the story of the Alamo.
 Still, a 2018 version excluded the building from site renderings, promising only to study the significance of the structure.